ReactVT/react-vt/README.md

 ### Terminology
 * Assertion Block: An assertion block is a collection of actions and tests to define your assertion.
 This is analogous to *it* statements in Mocha tests.
 At least one test or action is required for an assertion block to be valid.
 * Action: Actions can be added to your assertion block to build your test case.
-Click, double click, right click, and enter are available as actions.
-Enzyme exports are currently unsupported for Enter actions.
+Click, double click, right click, and enter are available as actions. **Enzyme exports are currently unsupported for Enter actions**.
-* Test: Basic equal, not equal, greater than and less than comparisons can be done on props, state, and text nodes.
+* Test: Equal, not equal, greater than and less than comparisons can be done on props, state, and text nodes.

 ### Creating an assertion block
 1. Click on new assertion block and enter a name - e.g. 'should render a button'.
 This will be the statement that will appear on an exported Enzyme test: